mtur2007/SetPrint/Development_files/ver_0_3_1/README.md

 ---

-setprint is a powerful data formatting tool that extends Python’s built-in pprint—not only for lists and dictionaries but also for NumPy arrays and 2D data (including image data).
-It is designed to enhance the visibility of missing data and mismatched dimensions, thereby making debugging much easier.
+Setprint extends Python’s built-in pprint so that not only lists and dictionaries but also NumPy arrays and 2D data (including image data) can be formatted appropriately.
+It is a powerful data formatting tool that enhances the visibility of missing elements and dimension mismatches in arrays, thereby making debugging easier.

 - ### Installation
     ```python
     pip install setprint
     ```

-- ### **Example Execution Template**
+- ### **Example Usage Template**
     ```python
     from setprint import SetPrint

-    # Specify the array you want to format
+    # Specify the array to be formatted
     #                         ∨
     list_data = SetPrint(datas)

-    # Specify the expansion direction (detailed explanation follows)
+    # Specify the expansion direction (explained in detail below)
     #                         ∨
     keep_settings = {1:'x', 3:'yf', 4:'f'}

     # Execute the formatting
-    format_texts = list_data.set_collection(route=True, keep_settings=keep_settings)
+    format_texts = list_data.set_collection(route=True, y_axis=False, keep_settings=keep_settings)

-    # Display the result: writing to a text file
+    # Display the result: Writing to a text file
-    # (The output method is flexible; just be sure to include a newline '\n' at the end!)
+    # (You can display it as desired; just don’t forget to include a newline '\n' at the end!)
     with open('output.txt', 'w') as f:
         for line in format_texts:
             f.write(line + '\n')